-- Authentication and authorization of the MCData gateway clients;
+- Relay of signaling between and media an MCData client in the non-3GPP device and MCData servers; and

-- Relay of signaling between an MCData client in the non-3GPP device and MCData servers; and
+- 3GPP access to a MCData system with requested quality of service.

 - Media plane including floor control forwarding between an MCData client in the non-3GPP device and MCData servers.